Gefyra/ISiK-EU-Compare/README.md

 ### Profile Matrix Generation

 After installing IGs locally, run `npm run generate-profiles` to regenerate the `profiles:` matrix in [`ComparisonConfig.yml`](.github/config/ComparisonConfig.yml).
 The script pairs every right-hand profile with matching resource types from the left-hand IGs.

+### Comparison History

+Workflow runs automatically persist the outcome and IG versions per comparison in `metadata/comparison-history.json`.
+New runs only repeat failed comparisons, entries with updated IG versions, or newly added comparisons.
+Trigger the workflow with the `run_all` input set to `true` if you want to force all comparisons.

 ## 📄 License